Decompositions of Nonlinear Input-Output Systems to Zero the Output: Conclusions

 \section{Conclusions}

-Working entirely in a Chen-Fliess series setting, it was shown that a class of generating series called primely nullable series provides building blocks in the shuffle algebra for the problem of zeroing the output.
-Next, it was shown that the shuffle algebra on $\allpoly$ is a unique factorization domain so that any polynomial can be uniquely factored into its irreducible elements for the purpose of identifying nullable factors.
-This factorization is done by viewing this shuffle algebra as the symmetric algebra over the vector space spanned by Lyndon words.
+Working entirely in a Chen-Fliess series setting, it was shown that the problem of zeroing the output can be solved for the class of systems who generating series can be factored via the shuffle algebra into terms where at least one factor is nullable.
+The shuffle algebra on $\allpoly$ was shown to be a unique factorization domain so that any polynomial can be uniquely factored into its irreducible elements for this purpose.
+The factorization is done by viewing this shuffle algebra as the symmetric algebra over the vector space spanned by Lyndon words.
 A specific polynomial factorization algorithm was given based on the Chen-Fox-Lyndon factorization of words.